Poolhall Junkies: Plot

-After an ultimatum from his girlfriend Tara (Alison Eastwood), Johnny largely leaves the world of pool hustling, and finally commits to a "real" job in the construction business, but is soon miserable there.
-He finds himself spending most of his time with his younger brother Danny (Michael Rosenbaum), a musician with aspirations of following in Johnny's hustler footsteps, despite Johnny's discouragement of this path.
-Johnny meets Tara's wealthy uncle, Mike (Christopher Walken); he and Johnny hustle some of Mike's business associates, one an executive at Tara's employer.
-Rather than bet money or on himself, Johnny wagers a high-placed position for Tara, with Mike putting up an expensive car as their side of the stake.
+After a request from his girlfriend Tara, Johnny essentially leaves the world of pool hustling.
+He finally commits to a "real" job in the construction business but is soon miserable there.
+He spends most of his time with his younger brother Danny, a musician with aspirations of following in Johnny's hustler footsteps, despite Johnny's discouragement of this path.
+Johnny meets Tara's wealthy uncle, Mike.
+He and Johnny hustle some of Mike's business associates, one an executive at Tara's employer.
+Rather than bet money on himself, Johnny wagers a high-placed position for Tara, with Mike putting up a car as their side of the stake.
 Johnny wins a challenging trick-shot bet (to duplicate a difficult shot Mike had made in the previous game), and the promotion for Tara, but keeps the reason for her new opportunity a secret.
-(She eventually figures out the reason behind her advancement to such a competitive position, but understands that Johnny was just trying to help her the only way he knew how.)
+(She eventually figures out the reason behind her advancement to such a competitive position but understands that Johnny was trying to help her the only way he knew how.)